mukeshkarna/bca-computer-network-notes/data-link-layer-notes1.md

 #### Reservation

 Stations reserve transmission time in advance.
+* A station need to make a reservation before sending data.
+* In each interval, a reservation frame precedes the data frames sent in that interval.
+* If there are N stations in the system, there are exactly N reservation minislots in the reservation frame.
+* Each minislot belongs to a station.
+* When a station needs to send a data frame, it makes a reservation in its own minislot.
+* The stations that have made reservations can send their data frames after the reservation frame.
 **Process**:
 1. Time divided into intervals
 2. Each interval begins with reservation frame containing reservation slots